wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 <ins>Heroism.</ins> After a session, note one heroic thing you did.
 You can add 1 to a Skill that directly relates to this gesture.
 You can only know as many skills as your Intelligence.
 You can replace old skills as you get new ones.

 <ins>Scars.</ins> Also, after a session, note one brush with death you’ve had.
 You now have a scar and advantage against that specific danger (as defined by the referee).
-You can only have as many scars as your Constitution.
+You can only have as many scars and mutations as your Constitution.
+You can replace old scars as you get new ones, but not mutations.

 ---

 ## Damage Types

-Experienced adventurers always bring a variety of weapons with them.
-Each type has a special effect when more than 5 damage is inflicted in one attack:
+For those who want to do more with their melee weapons:

-<ins>Blunt:</ins> the target falls Prone if it is smaller than you.
+- <ins>Blunt:</ins> You can reduce your damage dice by 1 size (1D6>1D4 etc) and attempt to shove as part of your attack.

-<ins>Piercing:</ins> the target takes double damage if Prone or Surprised (at any damage).
+- <ins>Piercing:</ins> A *prone* or *suprised* target takes double damage.

-<ins>Slashing:</ins> an adjacent target has to dodge or take half damage.
+- <ins>Slashing:</ins> When you roll max damage, you can make another attack.

 <ins>Acid:</ins> armor is reduced by 2.<br>
 <ins>Cold:</ins> take 2 dexterity damage.<br>